XDATA-Year-3/geoapp/docs/databases.rst

 You may just care about the `Conclusions`_.

+For the XDATA project, I needed to work with the New York City 2013 Taxi trip data.
+This data set consists of 173,179,759 records, each of which have 21 distinct properties.

 For testing purposes, I have loaded the taxi data into several different databases.
-For speedier testing, a randomly-sampled 1/12 subset of the data has been tested in a wide variety of databases.
+For speedier testing, a randomly-sampled 1/12 subset of the data (reducing the size to 14,434,412 records) has been tested in a wide variety of databases.
 The full data set has been put into a smaller number of databases.
-For Mongo and Postgres, the databaases are on a Windows computer.
+For Mongo and Postgres, the databases are on a Windows computer.
 The taxi program is running on an Ubuntu virtualbox hosted on that Windows computer.

 Mongo 2.6
 =========